-We also launched Weather warning changes that brought clearer, more targeted warnings based on the likely impacts severe weather can bring.
+We also launched changes to the Met Office Weather Warnigns that brought clearer, more targeted warnings based on the likely impacts severe weather can bring.

 High pressure dominated through the month bringing fine weather and warm temperatures.
 April 2011 became the warmest on record for the UK with temperatures some 3.7 °C above the average for the month.